-In this section, we demonstrate how simulation can aid the system modeler as well as the project manager to make important decisions, mainly concerning non-functional requirements.
+In this section, we demonstrate how simulation can aid the system modeler and project manager alike to make important decisions, mainly concerning non-functional requirements.

 Initially, there were two reasons for simulating the ASK-IT system.
 The first was that the ASK-IT service providers needed to know if the system can satisfy non-functional user requirements, one of which was the delivery of the service within ten seconds.
 The frequency of service requests was calculated to be one request per 30 seconds.
-The second was to find out how the system would scale when service demand increased.
-The latter would be used for preparing the project's exploitation plan.
+The second was to find out how would the system scale when service demand increased for use in preparing the project's exploitation plan.